 (i) Reporting Line

-(i) Meetings shall be held not less than four (4) times a year and the RMWG, Board or the Audit Committee and the Internal Auditor (“IA”) shall normally be invited to attend the meetings.
+(i) Meetings shall be held not less than once a year and the RMWG, Board or the Audit Committee and the Internal Auditor (“IA”) shall normally be invited to attend the meetings.
 Other Management members shall be invited to attend as and when required by the RMC.

-(ii) Company Secretaryshall be the Secretary of the RMC and shall provide the necessary administrative and secretarial services for the effective functioning of the RMC.
-The draft minutes shall be circulated to the RMC members for comment within two (2) weeks after the meeting and the signed minutes shall be tabled at the subsequent RMC meeting.
+(ii) Company Secretary shall be the Secretary of the RMC and shall provide the necessary administrative and secretarial services for the effective functioning of the RMC.
+The draft minutes shall be circulated to the RMC members for comment within two (2) weeks after the meeting and the minutes shall be tabled at the subsequent RMC meeting for approval/adoption.

 The Board has defined the roles and responsibilities of RMC.
 This is to ensure that risk management framework is in place with an adequate awareness and understanding of risk and control by the Management and risk owners in order to safeguard stakeholders’ interests and add value to the organisation.